User37som/libbitcoin/bx-input-sign.md

 TRANSACTION          The Base16 transaction.
 If not specified the
                      transaction is read from STDIN.
 ```
-This command generates a signature for a transaction but does not apply it to the transaction.
+This command generates an endorsement for a transaction but does not apply it to the transaction.
+An endorsement is a digital signature of a input (the output of a previous transaction) which authorizes transfer of value as specified by the current transaction.
 ### Example 1
 one input, one output, standard prevout script, --sign_type all